 - Salt and pepper if you like

-- Diced bell pepper and frozen corn kernels were added into this as well as some cheese
+- Diced bell pepper and frozen corn kernels were added

-Have you tried veggies made great muffins?
-They are pretty popular, but rather expensive and hard to find.
-If you want to make a copycat savory version, these are great.
+These three vegetables worked really well together.
+Frozen worked best so once it was cooked it didn’t get too soft and kept a nice texture.
+Shredded carrots would be okay too.
+These are pretty popular, but rather expensive and hard to find.
 Remember that the smaller you dice your add ins the softer they will get.
 If you want more texture let them be a bit larger, that aspect is up to y’all.

 Since the zucchini is a bit more delicate add that at the end so it doesn’t break all apart when mixing.
 The cheese is of course optional but a must for us.